Ready to build

 - Edit code in the IDE

-- Re-run a frontend-only or backend-only build for surgical updates
+- Re-run Frontend or Backend generation for surgical updates

-- Edit the blueprint and rebuild for larger changes
+- Edit the blueprint and regenerate for larger changes

 FAQ

-The blueprint page shows the error and credit usage.
-Failed builds are not charged in full.
+The page shows the error and credit usage.
+Failed generations are not charged in full.